dnbard/brackets-documents-toolbar/readme.md

 Preferences
 -----------

 This extension is using Brackets Preferences file.
-You can open it in `Debug -> Show Preference File` menu.
+You can open it in `Debug -> Open Preference File` menu.

 * `dnbard.documents-toolbar.icons` - set `false` to hide icons.
 Default is `true`
 * `dnbard.documents-toolbar.tooltip` - set `true` to show tooltips on document tabs.
 Default is `false`